Unusual Working Fluids

 3] There is nothing new about having a 'hot-spot' in the induction manifold, heated by the exhaust manifold, to aid vapourisation.
 This however sounds like seriously overdoing it; heating the intake air reduces its density so less mass is drawn into the cylinder and power lost.

-4] Some refrigerators in the 1930s, including domestic models, used sulphur dioxide (SO2) as a working fluid.
+4] Refrigerators, including domestic models, in the 1930s used sulphur dioxide (SO2) as a working fluid.
 It is toxic and a powerful respiratory irritant so leaks could be very dangerous.
 Apparently when liquefied it acts as lubricant in the compressor, and so there was no need for oil in the system.
-Before the introduction of freons like R-12N, the ester methyl formate was used as an alternative to sulphur dioxide in domestic refrigerators, such as some models of the famous GE Monitor Top refrigerator.
+Before the introduction of freons like R-12N, methyl formate was used as an alternative to sulfur dioxide in domestic refrigerators, such as some models of the famous GE Monitor Top.

 This odd scheme has nothing to do with the plot of the book.
 It's quite a good read, though the murder method finally revealed strikes me as implausible.
 No, it was not sulphur dioxide poisoning.